samskolli/fabric/docs/source/Fabric-FAQ.rst

 Q. How do I ensure data privacy?

 A. There are various aspects to data privacy.

-First, you can segregate your network into channels, where each channel represents a subset of participants that are authorized to see the data for the chaincodes that are deployed to that channel.
+1. Segregate your network into channels, where each channel represents a subset of participants that are authorized to see the data for the chaincodes that are deployed to that channel.
-Second, within a channel you can restrict the input data to chaincode to the set of endorsers only, by using visibility settings.
+2. Within a channel you can restrict the input data to chaincode to the set of endorsers only, by using visibility settings.
 The visibility setting will determine whether input and output chaincode data is included in the submitted transaction,  versus just output data.
-Third, you can hash or encrypt the data before calling chaincode.
+3. You can hash or encrypt the data before calling chaincode.
 If you hash the data then you will need to provide a means to share the source data.
-If you encrypt the data then you will need to provide a means to share the decryption keys.
+If you encrypt the data then you will need to provide a means to share the decryption keys.Starting with v1.1, fabric offers a native library that can be exposed to chaincode for encryption and decryption
-Fourth, you can restrict data access to certain roles in your organization, by building access control into the chaincode logic.
+4. You can restrict data access to certain roles in your organization, by building access control into the chaincode logic.
-Fifth, ledger data at rest can be encrypted via file system encryption on the peer, and data in-transit is encrypted via TLS.
+5. Ledger data at rest can be encrypted via file system encryption on the peer, and data in-transit is encrypted via TLS.

 Q. Do the orderers see the transaction data?